algosup/2023-2024-project-3-virtual-processor-team-4/documents/project_charter.md

 Therefore, we will create an assembly compiler in C to build a machine code file from the assembly.
 Then, another C program containing the virtual processor will interpret the machine code line by line to emulate the assembly program.

 Also, the virtual processor will consist of a simulation of the different components like register, memory, and flags and their behavior while executing the machine code.

+You can view [the minutes of the meeting](https://github.com/algosup/2023-2024-project-3-virtual-processor-team-4/blob/main/documents/communication/minutes_of_the_client_meeting_on_january_24th.md) with the client for a more accurate definition of the customer's expectations for this project.

 ## Stakeholders